 In traditional Chinese medicine, this species, and also Ephedra sinica and E. equisetina, are called 麻黄 (ma huang), meaning ’yellow hemp’.
 Their leaves are used for treatment of a large number of ailments, including fever, cardiovascular problems, nervous disorder, pulmonary diseases, and diarrhoea.
 They also have anti-viral properties.
 The root is used to reduce sweating due to weakness of the body.
 In Tibet, Persian joint-pine is used for liver diseases.

-The medicinal usage of a near relative, Ephedra gerardiana, is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of a near relative, Ephedra gerardiana, is dealt with on the page Traditional medicine.

 Fruiting Persian joint-pine, Gayk, Ladakh.
 (Photos copyright © by Kaj Halberg)